silversub/terraform/provider/resource-management-resources.md

 #### Creating credentials for a service ID

 The `ibm_resource_instance` resource does not support creating service credentials for a service ID.
-However, you can pass in a service ID as an additional parameter to create credentials for a service ID.
+However, you can pass in a service ID as an more parameter to create credentials for a service ID.

 ```
 data "ibm_resource_instance" "resource_instance" {